KWSNick/filmnight/README.md

 * When a new user is created the profile details update on the checkout page will fail until data is entered via the my profile page.

 * When a new film is created the image size may be different from those specified in the original fixtures, leading to card sizing issues.

+* Update basket button on filmpage.html could say "add to basket" if not already in the basket

+* Forgot password form is not styled correctly.

+* Allauth auto emails are not pulling in all the correct details e.g. email address.

+* Minus button allows user to enter -1 into the orderform.
+However the form validation will not allow this to be submitted.

 * Remember me button on sign in page doesn't perform a function.